kkontosis/retranse/README.md

 # About

+retranse is a regular expression based programming language.

 The retranse language relies on consecutive application of substitution rules.
 It is suitable for expandable and overridable configuration files.
 Also it is suitable for translating literal forms into other literal forms.